Synodic-Software/CPPython/README.md

-# Poetic Conan
+# CPPython
-A Plugin for Poetry that enables a transparent Conan and CMake workflow.
+A library for managing dependencies with CMake for C++ projects.